How to Obfuscate JSON Online: A Complete Guide to Surrogate Pairs, Hex Encoding, and Key Randomization

 {"\u0064\u0065\u0062\u0075\u0067":true,"\u0065\u006e\u0064\u0070\u006f\u0069\u006e\u0074":"\u0068\u0074\u0074\u0070\u0073\u003a\u002f\u002f\u0061\u0070\u0069\u002e\u0069\u006e\u0074\u0065\u0072\u006e\u0061\u006c\u002e\u0063\u006f\u002f\u0076\u0032","\u0061\u0070\u0069\u005f\u006b\u0065\u0079":"\u0073\u006b\u002d\u006c\u0069\u0076\u0065\u002d\u0039\u0066\u0038\u0065\u0037\u0064\u0036\u0063\u0035\u0062\u0034\u0061"}

-Example 2: Nested Object with Array
+Example 2: Nested object with array

 Input: